bxlab/cmdb-quantbio/assignments/lab/3D_genome/assignment/index.md

 ## Setting up your analysis environment

-You will need to use your **x86** version of iTerm for this assignment.
-Open `iTerm-x86` and run the following command to create and activate your conda environment:
+You will need to use your **Rosetta x86** version of iTerm for this assignment.
+Open `Rosetta_iTerm.app` and run the following command to create and activate your conda environment:

 ```bash
 mamba create -n chicago bioconductor-chicago r-argparser matplotlib